 Торіс Content Торіс Content Alt Digital Ambassadors As part of the CEA Strategic Goals of bringing Cross Functional Collaboration and Educating Customers on the Digital Channels and Solutions, we launched the ALT DIGITAL AMBASSADORS initiative under a multifunction collaboration.
 The focus was to empower youth in the context of DIB CSR Strategy, invest in youth skills & energy to promote DIB Digital Channels, educate our customers with a targeted approach, reduce the traffic from Branch Network, especially the most crowded ones & enhance Customer Experience & satisfaction by targeting their specific needs.
 During the 8 weeks of internship, 18 interns helped an average of 34,000 customers and successfully converted 30% of them to alt Services.
 Instant support was given to the ambassadors to help solve the customers' problems and initiate them to DIB Digital Services.
 We received very positive feedback from customers and will look at building on the initiative going forward.
-Customer Service Week Customer Service (CS) Week is an international celebration of the importance of customer service and of the people who serve and support customers on a daily basis.
+The CX Team marked the launch of the 2023 cycle of the 'Customer Champions' program in the presence of the Chief Consumer Banking Officer and other senior leaders.
+With 88 Customer Champions across 20 teams, the program aims to instil ownership of the CX journey and drive a Customer Service Week Customer Service (CS) Week is an international celebration of the importance of customer service and of the people who serve and support customers on a daily basis.
 DIB celebrated CS Week this year from 2nd - 6th October 2023.
 The objectives were to highlight our Customer Charter #AllAboutYou, raise awareness of the value of customer experience, reinforce to customers our commitment to their satisfaction, and reinforce the CX spirit across DIB branches, Service Center and teams.
 The celebration was kicked off by an opening ceremony with team members being recognised during the ceremony; for receiving the highest number of appreciations from customers in 2023.
-During the CS opening, a special emphasis was placed on the health and well-being of our customers, an engagement area was set up for customers to interact with Al Jaber Optical and Medcare, both of whom Customer Champions Initiative Customer The CX Team marked the launch of the 2023 cycle of the 'Customer and nutritious snacks were given that the presence of the Chief Consumer Banking partnerships were designed for the customer banking partnerships were d were providing free health checks.
+During the CS opening, a special emphasis was placed on the health and well-being of our customers, an engagement area was set up for customers to interact with Al Jaber Optical and Medcare, both of whom were providing free health checks.
 Moreover, giveaways, coffee, tea and nutritious snacks were given out to customers.
 Special offers and partnerships were designed for customers to avail during this week to honour the value DIB places on our customer relationships. bank-wide focus on exceptional service.
 The champions have conducted 240+ Customer Experience Talks, mentored 110+ individuals through the 'CX Influencer' initiative, and collaborated on 220+ customer issues via WhatsApp.
 Selected champions served as CX catalysts by communicating quarterly themes and leading the 'Info Hub' initiative to enhance staff knowledge.
 Q3 and Q4 meetings showcased achievements and team building activities, reinforcing the theme of 'Together for better CX.'
 'Driving Customer Centricity'- ICARE training A multifunction team was initiated to design and build the ICARE 'Driving Customer Centricity' program.
 A total of 108 sessions have been conducted which were attended by 1600+ team members.
-This program has improved staff knowledge on products, enhanced staff capabilities, behaviours and ability to enact the ICARE values while driving staff ownership across touch points.
+This program has improved staff knowledge on products, enhanced staff capabilities ,behaviours and ability to enact the ICARE values while driving staff ownership across touch points.